 What is prediabetes?

-Prediabetes means that your blood sugars are higher than usual, but not high enough for you to be diagnosed with Type 2 diabetes.
+Prediabetes means that your blood sugars are higher than usual, but not high enough for you to be diagnosed with type 2 diabetes.
 It also means that you are at high risk of developing type 2 diabetes.
 You are unlikely to be experiencing any symptoms with prediabetes.

 - Impaired Fasting Glucose (IFG)

 - Non-diabetic hyperglycaemia

 These tests are a mix of fasting or non-fasting and they all help your healthcare team to understand your risk of developing type 2 diabetes.
 So, if you’ve been told you have any of these, knowing this is the first step to being able to do something about it.
 And for many people there are things you can do to reduce your risk of type 2 diabetes.